SelfmadestromDE/bluetti-bluetooth-lib/README.md

 ## I. Bluetooth channel encryption programme description

-In order to solve the problem of Bluetooth communication security, Bluetti products implement the encryption programme for the Bluetooth channel, after the Bluetooth connection is established, the encryption and decryption secret key must be used before the communication can be carried out.
+In order to make Bluetooth communication more secure, Bluetti products implement the encryption for the Bluetooth channel, after the Bluetooth connection is established, the encryption and decryption secret key must be used before the communication can be carried out.
 Therefore, based on the function of Bluetooth encryption products, it is impossible to use plaintext for Bluetooth communication to obtain Bluetti product data information.

 In order to solve the above problem, Bluetti provides Bluetooth channel decryption module.
 The encryption and decryption module provides APIs for external calls to realise the encryption and decryption functions of the Bluetooth channel.